oldjun/PyMyORM/README.md

 one.save()
 ```

-in this case we modify the user which name is 'lily', update her money and phone directly
+change the user which name is 'lily', update her money and phone directly

 ```python
 # case 2